 For years, the image of a "serious" student was someone buried under a mountain of paper and highlighters.
 But the reality behind those materials is a bit grim.
 Traditional textbook manufacturing requires staggering amounts of water and is a major driver of global deforestation.

-By switching to digital platforms, you’re already cutting your personal contribution to these issues.
-According to University of Bath sustainability research, understanding the lifecycle of our daily tools is the first step toward making better choices.
-While your laptop needs energy to run and rare minerals to build, its long-term sustainability potential far outweighs the "cut-and-discard" cycle of paper.
-This shift is the core of Green IT for students—using technology in a way that’s both smart and ecologically responsible.
+By switching to digital platforms, you reduce your impact on these issues.
+According to University of Bath sustainability research, analyzing the lifecycle of daily tools leads to better choices.
+While your laptop needs energy and rare minerals, its long-term sustainability potential outweighs the "cut-and-discard" cycle of paper.
+This shift defines Green IT for students, which means using technology in an efficient and sustainable way.

 Digital Minimalism: Decluttering for the Planet